 - Cut the butter into 1 tablespoon pats and lay it on top of the roast.

-- Put the lid on the slow cooker and cook the MS roast for 8 hours on low.
-The Mississippi roast recipe should be easy to shred and be falling apart when it's done!
+- Put the lid on the slow cooker and cook the roast for 8 hours on low.
+It should be easy to shred and be falling apart when it's done!

 Rob says